tokamachina/conditional-visibility-new/README.md

 ### Apply sense and condition from Token Config

-Every sense and condtion can be setted on the token config vision tab, remember the `0` value is the deactivate/default/nullable value, the `-1` is the infinite (the avoid any check because i won anyway) value.
+Every sense and condtion can be setted on the token config vision tab, remember the `0` value is the deactivate/default/nullable value, the value `<=-1`  (a negative number) is the infinite, for tell to the module to avoid any check because i won anyway.
 Depends on the value you set the module will automatically create, updated and remove the active effect on the current token, you can anyway go to edit the active effect manually and change the value and these settings are updated either way.

 **NOTE:** Limitation do not use multiple active effects with the same key on the change values `ATCV.<sense or condtion id>`, checkout the [Active effect paragraph on the tutorial](./wiki/tutorial.md)

-### [Not reccomended we manage everything with Active effects] Auto-applied from Stealth Rolls and auto appplied hidden
+### Auto-applied from Stealth Rolls and auto appplied hidden

 Conditional Visibility contains an setting to auto-apply the hidden condition based on a stealth roll.
 The reuslt can be differnete depends on the current game system ,contributions for other systems are welcomed.

 When this setting is true, then rolling stealth form the HUD config of that token's character sheet will apply the hidden condition based on the value of that roll.

+**NOTE:** if the system no have the property set on the module setting or the system no support a stealth enviroment it's just roll classic 1d20, you can still manually insert the desired value

 ### [On developing or maybe never...]
 Integration with [Combat utility belt](https://github.com/death-save/combat-utility-belt)

+CUB already manage the connection with active effect and a management with the [DFreds Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects) add a third module is just redundancy, but if anyone has some suggestion just open a issue or better a PR.

 ## Api